bbarr/Marker/README.md

 The variable, `rendered`, now has two properties.

-1\. `rendered.html` which contains the rendered html (as a DOM element or DocumentFragment if there are multiple first-level children):
+1\. `rendered.html` which contains the rendered DOM element (or DocumentFragment if there are multiple first-level children):

 	<header>
 		<p>some content</p>